-Banking with Electronic Money Institutions: Pros and Cons
+Banking with Electronic Money Institutions: Definition, Pros and Cons

 Electronic Money Institutions are companies that are licensed to provide financial services to third parties and store their funds on special segregated accounts.
 Being more agile and fast in their operations, EMIs are a great alternative to traditional banks.
 They allow opening an account quicker, with fewer documents and without the need to physically come to this institution.
 You can get an IBAN in just a few steps and be able to send and receive payments.